 The EEB program at the University at Buffalo is designed to incorporate expertise that is distributed across multiple departments into a single graduate program.
 Training in EEB is fundamentally interdisciplinary, incorporating a wide range of the life sciences as well as physical/environmental sciences.
 Currently, our program offers a Master of Science (MS) in EEB, as well as a Doctor of Philosophy (PhD) in EEB - Ecology Track or Doctor of Philosophy (PhD) in EEB - Sustainability Track.
 Generally, the EEB MS degree is pursued by students who are either intent on careers in the fields of consulting, teaching, ecological and environmental sciences, NGOs or government agencies (DEC, BLM, USFWS, etc); or who are preparing for a for higher degree (PhD, MD, DVM).
-The EEB PhD degree is suitable for students who wish to built careers in academia, or research (industry, government).
+The EEB PhD degree is suitable for students who wish to build careers in academia, or research (industry, government).
 For more information on the Evolution, Ecology, and Behavior Graduate Program, contact the Director of Graduate Studies.
 Graduate students who are already enrolled in a degree program in a traditional department at the University at Buffalo, and who are interested in demonstrating additional expertise in Evolution and Ecology can also pursue our Certificate in Evolution and Ecology.
 For more information on the Certificate, please contact the Director of Graduate Studies.

 The M.A. in Sustainability Leadership is a joint venture of the College of Arts and Sciences, the School of Architecture and Planning, the School of Engineering and Applied Sciences, and the School of Management.
 Students in this transdisciplinary MA program study a wide range of subjects from the natural sciences, social sciences and humanities.
 The program prepares students for corporate, non-profit and governmental positions, as well as further graduate work and research.
 For more information on the Masters in sustainability Leadership Graduate Program, contact Dr. Susan Clark.
 Graduate students who are already enrolled in a degree program in a traditional department at the University at Buffalo, and who are interested in demonstrating additional expertise in Sustainability can also pursue our Advanced Certificate in Sustainability.
 For more information on the Certificate, please contact Danielle Lewis.